POGO

 I have annual checkups at my POGO AfterCare Clinic.
 They are monitoring me for secondary cancers (because of all the radiation) and cardiac issues that may arise due to the type of chemotherapy I had.
 I get regular MRIs to look for brain tumours and I am thankful that my results have been clear.

-As you can imagine, a brain tumour, radiation to the head and a year out of school can put a kid at a disadvantage academically.
+As you can imagine, a tumour around my brain, radiation to the head and a year out of school can put a kid at a disadvantage academically.

 I was luckier than other childhood cancer survivors in the same situation in that a neighbour who was a retired teacher offered to be my private tutor to help me catch up—I was actually working at a higher level than my peers at one point.
-Still, I find school challenging (albeit a welcome one) and use special accommodations, like a note taker to help supplement my own notes in case I experience writing fatigue or a migraine.
+Still, I found school challenging (albeit a welcome one) and used special accommodations, like a note taker to help supplement my own notes in case I experienced writing fatigue or a migraine.

 Watch Straight Talk: Assistive Technology after Childhood Cancer

-Counsellors in POGO’s Successful Academic and Vocational Transition Initiative (SAVTI for short) work one-on-one with survivors like me to help us achieve our academic and employment goals.
+Counsellors in the POGO School and Work Transitions Program (Transitions Program) work one-on-one with survivors like me to help us achieve our academic and employment goals.
 A HUGE challenge for me has been disclosing my disability when applying for a job.
 No one wants to hear that a potential employee isn’t going to be able to type quickly, or won’t show up for work some days because of the headaches and chronic pain he has to deal with.

 Between some of the workshops I have attended, help from my family and talking one-on-one with my counsellor, I have the tools I need to advocate for myself.
 It is very intimidating to put yourself out there, but I have gained the confidence I need to say, “I’m a childhood cancer survivor and as a result of my treatments this is what I have to deal with, but I promise you I’m a hard worker and you will be happy with what I can do.”